-FY2022 has delivered better results and achieved a new benchmark for the company.
-I would like to take this opportunity to thank all our stakeholders in your unwavering support to Ban Leong Group.
+On behalf of the board, I would like to take this opportunity to thank all our stakeholders for the continuous support given to our group.

-To our bankers, our principals and suppliers, our customers whom have supported us, Many Thanks!
+Many thanks to our bankers, our principals and suppliers, our customers and also our loyal staff, many of whom have grown with the company.